-Wed 16.04.25 Skaftafell & Jokulsarlón Dyrholæy Tour
+Sat 28.03.26 Skaftafell & Jokulsarlón Dyrholæy Tour

 Good breakfast in the Dyrholaey Hotel.
 Drive in the direction of Skaftafell National Park.
 At Kirkjubærklaustur we get close to glaciers and learn about their formation.
 Stop off at Eldhraun "woolley fringe" moss lava fields (from Lakagigar eruption).
 Lunch box.
 At Skaftafell National Park we will walk (uphill) to see a stunning waterfall and glacial snouts.
 The vantage point allows for spectacular views of the huge glacial outwash plains and nearby glaciers.
-Another highlight is the Jökulsárlón Glacier Lagoon, where huge icebergs break off from the Vatnajökull (Europe's second largest ice cap) and float in the Lagoon.
+Another highlight is the Jökulsárlón Glacier Lagoon, where huge icebergs break off from the Vatnajökull (Europe's second largest ice cap) and float in the choose to be you lagoon.
 This lake was frozen to film the car chase in the James Bond 007 - Die Another Day film.
 A visit to the nearby 'Jewel beach' with its icebergs is always memorable.
 Overnight in Dyrholaey.